October 31, 2013 § 2 Comments

 - 200 g flour

 - Peanut butter and jelly/jam of your choice for filling

 - Preheat oven to 180 C.

-- In a large bowl, cream the sugar and butter together until light and fluffy.
+- In a large bowl, cream the butter and sugar until the mixture becomes pale and fluffy.

 - Add the vanilla extract, followed by the eggs, one at a time, adding a spoonful of flour between each egg.

 - Once the mixture comes together, fold in the remaining flour mixture.

 - The batter is going to appear a little thick and sticky, so pour in 3-4 tablespoons of milk to loosen it up a bit and bring everything together.

 - Divide the batter equally between the sandwich tins and bake at 180C for 25 minutes or until the cakes begin to come away at the edges.
 You will know they are done when they are springy to touch.

 - To assemble, place one cake, right side up on a serving platter or cake stand.
 Spread the peanut butter and the jam/jelly over the cake generously, taking care not to spread all the way to the edges.
 (If you spread too far to the edges, the filling will splodge out when you place the second cake on top.
 Be generous with your filling, but keep it more towards the centre so that it has room to spread when the second cake is placed on top.)